Valve train noise, is usually due to excessive clearance, between two internal engine parts.

 Valve train noise, is similar to a clicking sound of a, sewing machine.
 The sound frequency of the valve train noise is, one-half the crankshaft speed.

 A clicking lifter is one, very common, valve train noise.
 Also, if the engine is equipped with solid (mechanical) lifters fixing this usually requires, an adjustment.

 Most likely because, the amount of lash or free play is far too excessive.
 So, the problem with diagnosing and correcting valve train noise is that; there are many components that can cause undesirable sounds.

 Though there are many possible causes, the valve lifter is often, the source of the noise.
-In any hydraulic application, another cause of valve train noise can be the result of; machining of the cylinder head and valve seats.
+Another cause of valve train noise can be, the result of machining of the cylinder head and valve seats.
 As a result, changes the rocker-arm geometry.

 Many mechanics think that this is caused by, faulty hydraulic lifters.
 That is incorrect.
 The lifter is only responding to the conditions and trying to, adjust for them.
 That’s why, it is critical to make sure that the valve train, is the culprit.

 It is important to remember that, several different conditions can produce a noise; identical to that caused by, a failed or failing valve lifter.